Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

 \subsection{\texorpdfstring{$\vec{b}$}. in the \texorpdfstring{$z$}. direction}

 We start by setting $\vec{b}$ in the $z$ direction and solving the model we could obtain the eigenenergies of the system.
 Due to the complication of Eq.\eqref{eq4}, the energy spectrum has no explicit analytic expression.
 Nevertheless, we could plot the energy spectrum numerically.
 Since the nodal line semimetal stems from the two-form field, thus if we set $b_{xy}=0$ in the obtained energy spectrum, the energy spectrum of Eq.\eqref{eq4} should return to the Weyl semimetal case, i.e. the eigenenergies of Eq.\ref{eq1}.
 Then we can switch on a non-zero value of $b_{xy}$ to check how the Weyl semimetal state evolves under the contributions from the two-form field.
 As we know, with different choices of parameters $b$ and $M$, there are three phases for the Lagrangian \eqref{eq1}, including the Weyl semimetal phase, the Dirac semimetal (critical) phase, and the topologically trivial (gapped) phase.
-By turning on the non-zero value of $b_{xy}$ in each of these phases, the competitive effect between the Weyl semimetal state and the nodal line state could be exhibited.
+By turning on the non-zero value of $b_{xy}$ in each of these phases, the transition between the Weyl semimetal state and the nodal line state could be detected.

-Since the Weyl nodes locate along the direction indicated by the vector $\vec{b}$, if we set $\vec{b}$ to be in the $z$ direction, we will plot the energy spectrum of \eqref{eq4} as a function of $k_z$ with $k_x=k_y=0$ to check the existance of the Weyl nodes.
+Since the Weyl nodes locate along the direction indicated by the vector $\vec{b}$, if we set $\vec{b}$ to be in the $z$ direction, we will plot the energy spectrum of \eqref{eq4} as a function of $k_z$ with $k_x=k_y=0$ to check the existence of the Weyl nodes.
 From this perspective, the potential nodal ring expanding at $k_x-k_y$ plane cannot be observed in the plots.
-Therefore, before we proceed to check the competition between the one-form and two-form fields, we will fix $b$ and $M$ first to check the existence of the nodal line semimetal.
+Therefore, before we proceed to check the effect of the interplay of the one-form and two-form fields, we will fix $b$ and $M$ first to check the existence of the nodal line semimetal.
 The energy spectrum of \eqref{eq4} with fixed $b$ and $M$ as a function of $k_x, k_y$ at $k_z=0$ is shown in Fig.\ref{fig11}.